dhifoster/fire-ready/README.md

 1. Clone this repo.
 2. Copy the contents of `skills/` into your Claude Desktop skills directory (path varies by OS — check Claude Desktop's settings).
 3. Restart Claude Desktop.
-4. Open a new chat and say *"Run a FIRE check on me."*
+4. Open a new chat and the agent will run through your first conversation.
+Prompt:  *"Run a FIRE check on me."* or ask something along the lines of: *I have no idea where my money goes.
+Can you help me figure out if I'm on track to retire?
+Am I saving enough?*

 ## What's not in MVP